-From a small oasis in the middle of the desert, Khiva has come a long way in becoming one of the main trading centers on the historical silk road.
+From a small oasis in the middle of the desert, Khiva has come a long way in becoming one of the main trading centres on the historical silk road.

-But surprisingly few tourist seem to visit Khiva compared to the two other even though this city is as impressive as the other two.
+But surprisingly few tourists seem to visit Khiva compared to the two other even though this city is as impressive as the other two.

 However, if you do make it to Khiva, then Itchan Kala is the place that you should be exploring.
 Why?

 The Itchan Kala is surrounded by a 10meter high wall that can only be entered through four gates.
 It is an old walled city and is famous for its history.

 Dichon Kala means outside the walls.
-Everything that the outer side of the wall offers is available in every other town of Uzbekistan which is why you must explore Itchan Kala.
+Everything that the outer side of the wall offers is available in every other town of Uzbekistan, which is why you must explore Itchan Kala.

 Khiva is home to around 50,000 people, with 3000 of those living inside the old city walls.

-It´s better to spend hours just walking around the small alleys, or having a cold beer or warm coffee while watching the numerous local couples taking their wedding photos in front of the Kalta Minor, the most famous landmark in Khiva.
+It´s better to spend hours just walking around the small alleys or having a cold beer or warm coffee while watching the numerous local couples taking their wedding photos in front of the Kalta Minor, the most famous landmark in Khiva.

 The iconic landmark Kalta Minor is not old compared to the rest of Khiva, Kalta Minor dates back to 1852.
-Back then, the ruler Mohammad Amin Khan wanted to build a minaret high enough to see the city of Bukhara which is 400km away.
+Back then, the ruler Mohammad Amin Khan wanted to build a minaret high enough to see the city of Bukhara, which is 400km away.

 The legend says he wanted the minaret to be 110 m high.
 But Mohammad Amin Khan died three years after the construction began.
 Hence the building came to a halt.

-When the construction was stopped the building was a 26 meters tall stump with a massive base of 14.5 meters in diameter.
+When the construction was stopped, the building was a 26 meters tall stump with a massive base of 14.5 meters in diameter.

 It´s easy to get stuck inside the old city the whole day.
 It is amazing just to experience one of the greatest sunsets in Central Asia.